The Ethics of Using AI in Public Speaking: Where to Draw the Line

 Why Disclosure Is Not Always Necessary, But Honesty Always Is

-But you should be prepared to answer honestly if asked.
-"Did you use AI to write this speech?" deserves a truthful answer.
-"Yes, I used AI to explore ideas and refine my structure, but the perspective and examples are mine" is perfectly acceptable.
-"No, I wrote it all myself" when you did not is a lie that undermines your credibility.
+But you should be ready to answer honestly if asked.
+"Did you use AI to write this?" deserves a straight reply.
+"Yes, I used it to explore ideas and tighten the structure, but the perspective and the examples are mine" is perfectly fine.
+"No, I wrote every word myself" when you did not is a small lie that quietly corrodes your credibility.
+The standard is not public disclosure, it is private honesty.
+If you would wince at someone seeing your AI chat history next to your finished presentation, you have probably leaned on it too hard.

 How to Maintain Your Voice When Using AI Heavily